-With respect to its operations in Hempstead, the Borrower received its charter contract (the "Hempstead Charter") on February 23, 2009 from the Board of Regents for and on behalf of the Education Department of the State.
+With respect to its operations in Hempstead, the Borrower received its charter contract (the "Hempstead Charter") on February 23, 2009 from the Authorizer.
 The Hempstead Charter modification was approved on April 15, 2013 to expand the maximum enrollment allowed and grades served to include grade six.
 Pursuant to the Hempstead Charter revision, the Borrower commenced operation of grade six with the 2013-14 school year.
 The Borrower applied for renewal of the Hempstead Charter on August 15, 2013 which was approved on January 27, 2014 and issued on March 3, 2014.
-In January 2016, the Charter School Institute approved the Hempstead High School expansion.
-Currently the Hempstead Charter is effective through June 30, 2019, and it authorizes the Borrower to operate grades K-11 with a maximum enrollment of 1,296 students.
-Based on its expected renewal, the Hempstead Charter is expected to permit the Borrower to operate at full capacity with maximum enrollment of 1,550 students for the 2019-20 school year.
-The Hempstead Charter can be renewed or extended after its term by the Board of Regents pursuant to applicable law.
+In January 2016, the Authorizer approved the Hempstead High School expansion which authorized the Borrower to operate grades K-11 with a maximum enrollment of 1,296 students.
+Based on its most recent renewal dated June 30, 2019, the Hempstead Charter is effective through June 30, 2024, and it authorizes the Borrower to operate grades K-12 with a maximum enrollment of 1,639 students for the 2019-20 school year growing to 1,775 students in grades K-12 for the 2023-24 school year.
+The Hempstead Charter can be renewed or extended after its term pursuant to applicable law.
 A complete copy of the Hempstead Charter is available upon request as described under "MISCELLANEOUS - Additional Information" above.

 On July 10, 2017, the Borrower submitted a proposal for authority to operate the Uniondale Campus.
-The State University of New York Board of Trustees ("SUNY Trustees"), in its capacity as a charter authorizer, approved the Borrower's application to establish the Uniondale Campus on December 12, 2017.
-The SUNY Trustees forwarded the proposed charter for the Uniondale Campus (the "Uniondale Charter") and collectively with the Hempstead Charter, the "Charter") to the Board of Regents for their approval on March 5, 2018.
-The Hempstead Charter is effective as of June 4, 2018.
+The Authorizer approved the application to establish the Uniondale Campus on December 12, 2017 (the "Uniondale Charter" and collectively with the Hempstead Charter, the "Charter") and the Uniondale Charter became effective as of June 4, 2018.
+The Borrower opened the Uniondale Campus in 2018 and currently serves 250 students in grades K-3.
+The Uniondale Charter expires in June 30, 2023.

-The Uniondale Charter will be effective through 2023 and it authorizes the Borrower to operate grades K-6 with a maximum enrollment of 475 students.
-The School's long-term plan envisions eventually operating grades K-8 with enrollment of 625 students, assuming future charter modification approval.
+In February 2020, the Borrower received a modification to its Uniondale Charter to add a vocational high school program in the CTE Component of the 2020 Uniondale Facility.
+The expected plan for the Uniondale Campus at full build-out is to offer grades K-12 with total enrollment reaching 1700 students by the 2027-28 school year including students at the newly chartered vocational high school program to be housed in the CTE Component and approval of future charter modification related to grades 7-8 to expand its enrollment.
 The Uniondale Charter can be renewed or extended after its term by the Board of Regents pursuant to applicable law.
 A complete copy of the Uniondale Charter is available upon request as described under "MISCELLANEOUS - Additional Information" above.